mitre/inspec-scanning-integration-gitlab/README.md

 ### CI/CD Variables

 Note the Kitchen files include syntax to reference [CI/CD variables](https://docs.gitlab.com/ee/ci/variables/) set in the Gitlab repository settings (ex. `image_id: <%= ENV['AMI_ID'] %>`).
 CI/CD variables are copied over to the Gitlab runner as environment variables during pipeline execution.
 Ensure that data which should remain secret (*especially your AWS config*) are stored as CI/CD variables; do not commit them as code.

+## Gitlab CI/CD Variables

+These templates expect certain environment variables to be available to the Gitlab Runner, which can be done most easily by setting them as CI/CD variables in the project that will include the templates.

+## Required Variables List

+- REGISTRY: The private registry link that you will use to store pipeline container images, ex. `https://your.registry.org`
+- INSPEC_RUNNER_IMAGE_ID: The container ID of an image containing the InSpec executable.
+Tested with `chef/chefworkstation`.
+- INSPEC_RUNNER_IMAGE_TAG: The tag of the image containing the InSpec executable, ex. `latest`.

+## Debugging

+Run the pipeline with a CI/CD variable `DEBUG=true` to run each step of the Test Kitchen execution in order instead of all at once (the default behavior of running `kitchen test`).